IBM-Cloud/log-archive-analysis/README.md

-## Troubleshooting
+# Troubleshooting

 Jupyter notebook query fails with `Unable to infer schema for JSON.
 It must be specified manually.` Maybe the COS bucket used for log archiving is empty
 - Is the logging or activity tracker dashboard configured to archive?
 - Are the variables correct including the crn that ends in ::

-## Creating resources directly with Terraform alternative
+# Step 1: Creating resources directly with Terraform alternative

 This is an alternative to using the IBM Schematics Service.